DMU20s/PurpleFinch/README.md

 The "frontends" will then request the data in processed formats, or requests decisions to be made, based on the data.

+## Note
+PurpleFinch is a side project, for the little spare time we have.
+Meaning this is gonna be slooooooooow.
+And there will be plenty of puns and easter-eggs.
 Check WIKI for protocol drafts...